 The National Smart Specialisation Circular Economy supports research, development and innovation for the transformation towards the circular economy model.
 This change involves not only technological and product innovation, but also new solutions, including system, legislative, organisational, financial and educational, having regard to the value chain and all stakeholders.
 The circular economy model allows to maintain the conditions of efficiency, optimize the value added of raw materials/resources, materials and products and minimise the waste.
 In Poland, the selected activity areas relate to the manufacture and processing of materials for example: acquisition of raw materials, eco-design, waste and water waste, processing and production.
 Waste is managed in accordance with the following aspects - prevention of waste formation, preparation for reuse, recycling, other recovery methods, disposal - .
 All stages are considered in the lifecycle (acquisition of raw materials, eco-design, processing and production, waste and waste water, substitution).

 There is a strong need to continue the Smart Specialisation activities in the next programming period 2021-2017, in particular related to entrepreneurial discovery process (participatory decision processes), monitoring and evaluation.

-Poland (at the national level) together with 16 regions has developed the coordinated system of 17 RIS 3 startegies which is complementary and effective.
-Priority selection policy should be continued but most attention should be put on choosing most innovative projects which can ensure susitainable growth and competition with external markets.
-We laso see the room to find new ways of attracting stakeholders in cooperation with partners from other regions or countries as we can notice the willingness of transnational cooperation is quite low.
+Poland (at the national level) together with 16 regions has developed the coordinated system of 17 RIS 3 strategies.
+Priority selection policy should be continued with greater attention on choosing most innovative projects which can ensure sustainable growth and competitiveness.
+There is room to find new ways of attracting stakeholders in cooperation with partners from other regions or countries to benefit from the quite low transnational cooperation.

 - SDG 6.
-Ensure availability and sustainable management of water and sanitation for all
+Clean water and sanitation

 - SDG 11.
-Make cities and human settlements inclusive, safe, resilient and sustainable
+Sustainable cities and communities

 - SDG 12.
-Ensure sustainable consumption and production patterns
+Responsible consumption and production